My year got off to a bumpy start … but I’m ready to get back at it starting with Snowberry’s kitchen renovation reveal.

 Snowberry did not get a white kitchen although that was the initial plan.

-I wrote a post about Snowberry’s design inspiration and how I came to decide on sage paint for our kitchen cabinetry.
+I wrote a post about Snowberry’s design inspiration and how I came to settle on green.

 I also wrote about my process for choosing our interior paint colors.